CP

 Leveling.
 Trim shows brush marks worse than walls do, because the surface is small enough for the eye to track from end to end.
 Long-open-time alkyd resins flow under their own weight and self-level after the brush leaves.
 Standard latex doesn’t.
 It sets too fast.
 The leveling difference between Advance and Premium Plus is the difference between “looks sprayed” and “looks brushed”, and on a panelled door at the entry of a house, that’s the visible call.

-We didn’t simulate worst case.
 We also called three trim painters who do high-end residential.
 Two of three lead with Advance on designer specs; one leads with Emerald Urethane on rentals where the 4-hour recoat saves a day of labor.
 All three flag the same recurring DIY failure: latex semi-gloss painted straight over old oil, no shellac barrier, peeling at the top edge of baseboard within six months.

-The picks at a glance
+The Picks at a Glance

 Read the table by job: the top of the table is the designer-spec answer, the middle is the bonding answer, the bottom is the budget answer.
 Pricing assumes April 2026 retail at each brand’s primary channel; SW frequently runs 30–40% off windows that bring Emerald Urethane to $65–$75 effective.

-Benjamin Moore Advance — top pick
+Benjamin Moore Advance — Top Pick

 Advance brushes like nothing else in the test, and it has since the 2018 reformulation that swapped in a finer-particle waterborne alkyd resin.
 The first coat lays down looking heavy (a little alarming if you’ve only painted with regular latex), and over thirty to forty-five minutes you watch the brush marks visibly settle out.
 By the time the surface flashes, it’s near-spray flat.
 The trade-off is the long open time.
 Don’t try to second-guess a section that already started to set; lay it down and leave it.